splunk/public-o11y-docs/admin/user-management/teams/manage-teams.rst

    Manage team notifications <team-notifications>
    Link detectors and dashboards to teams <associate-team>

 Use Splunk Observability Cloud teams to coordinate teamwork.
-Perform the following tasks to set up your teams and provide team members with resources that can help streamline their teamwork:
+Perform the following tasks to set up your teams and provide team members with resources that can help streamline their teamwork.

 .. raw:: html